 Treixadura: The Queen of Ribeiro

-What is treixadura and where does it come from?
+What is Treixadura and where does it come from?

 Treixadura Tech Sheet

-• Color: Pale yellow – gold
+Color: Pale yellow – gold

-• Aromatic Intensity: Medium +
+Aromatic Intensity: Medium +

-• Aromas: Honeysuckle, peach, apricot, golden apple, pear, grapefruit
+Aromas: Honeysuckle, peach, apricot, golden apple, pear, grapefruit

-• Acidity: High
+Acidity: High

-• Alcohol: 11-13.5%
+Alcohol: 11-13.5%

-• Body: Medium
+Body: Medium

-• Blended With: Torrontés, Lado, Godello, Loureira, Albariño
+Blended With: Torrontés, Lado, Godello, Loureira, Albariño

-• Synonyms: Trajadura (Portugal)
+Synonyms: Trajadura (Portugal)

-What does Treixadura wine smell like?
+What does Treixadura smell like?

-What does Treixadura wine taste like?
+What does Treixadura taste like?

 Some technical details

-Levels of alcohol in wines made from treixadura vary depending on the area of cultivation, but commonly fall between 11 and 13.5%.
+Levels of alcohol in single-variety Treixaduras vary depending on where it is planted, but commonly fall between 11 and 13.5%.
 Acidity is usually between 5 and 7.5 g / L and pH between 3 and 3.4.
-In terms of aromas, treixadura tends to have the highest concentrations of terpenes and norisoprenoids.
+However, Treixadura can lose acidity quickly toward the end of the ripening cycle, which is why it was often blended with other, higher-acid white varieties.

-How is Treixadura wine made?
+How are Treixadura wines made?

 Some wines also ferment or age in oak barrels.
 Winemakers have to be careful that the wood aromas don’t overpower the grape’s primary aromas, so you most commonly see second- or third-use barrels instead of new oak.

-How is treixadura grown?
+How is Treixadura grown?

-Treixadura growing in Castrelo do Miño
+Treixadura growing in Castrelo do Miño © Noah Chichester, 2022

 Growers in Ribeiro traditionally trained treixadura vines in bush form, with stakes supporting the vines.
 In the late 20th century, the Guyot form of vine training became the most common with the mechanization of vineyards.